The Chambers Malta Gaming 2019 Guide

-The following article is a Chambers & Partners Q&A report compiled by Dr. Andrew J Zammit, Dr. Gayle Kimberley, Dr Amanda Vella and Dr. Nicole Sciberras Debono dealing with Gaming law in Malta.
+The following article is a Chambers & Partners Q&A report compiled by Dr. Andrew J Zammit, Dr. Gayle Kimberley, and Dr Amanda Vella dealing with Gaming law in Malta.
 GVZH Advocates is the exclusive contributor for Malta for this area.

 The regulatory framework applicable to both online and land-based gaming in Malta is consolidated into the Gaming Act (Chapter 583 of the Laws of Malta – “the Gaming Act”), and Subsidiary Legislation 583.01 to 583.12, adopted under that law.
 The Subsidiary Legislation addresses various aspects of gaming operations, such as the protection of players, minors and vulnerable persons, the requirements and procedures to obtain a licence, gaming licence fees, gaming taxes, compliance and enforcement, sanctions for any breaches, and the establishment of a responsible gaming fund, amongst others.

 In addition to the legislative overhaul and consolidation undertaken in 2018, the Malta Gaming Authority (“MGA”) periodically issues directives, which are binding on licensees, providing additional guidance to operators in relation to the interpretation and implementation of the laws and regulations.
 These Directives regulate various matters, such as authorisations and compliance, the criteria for undertakings to qualify as “start-ups”, national lottery terms, and gaming premises, amongst others.

 Since the implementation of the 2018 consolidation of gaming legislation, the Malta Gaming Authority has issued the following directives and rulings: